accert-dev/ACCERT/CONTRIBUTING.md

 ## Governance

-Contributions to PyGriffin must be made through a merge request (MR) at https://git-out.gss.anl.gov/nstauff/pygriffin.
+Contributions to ACCERT must be made through a merge request (MR) at https://github.com/accert-dev/ACCERT.
 Even long-term members and developers must submit changes via MRs to provide a consistent record of the purpose of contributions as well as to allow other maintainers/developers to provide feedback on code changes and design decisions.